Staff profile

 I am a Senior Lecturer in Forensic Biology and teach on the Forensic Science, Biology and Zoology undergraduate programmes.

-I actively research within the field of Forensic Ecology and am currently exploring insect-microbe interactions in the corpse environment and assessing the effect of environmental conditions on blow fly behaviour.
+I actively research within the fields of Forensic Entomology and Taphonomy and am currently exploring the effect of habitat and deposition scenarios on insect succession and environmental conditions on blowfly behaviour.
 I regularly publish my work in peer-reviewed journals and present at research conferences.

-I am an external examiner for an MSc course in Forensic Science, and for PhD students in the area of biomedical and forensic science.
+I work as an external examiner for MSc courses and PhD students and guest lecture at other universities.
 I also regularly review journal articles for several peer-reviewed journals within my field.

 Research interests